-- persuades healthcare professionals that their child is ill when they're perfectly healthy - exaggerates or lies about their child's symptoms - manipulates test results to suggest the presence of illness for example, by putting glucose in urine samples to suggest the child has diabetes - deliberately induces symptoms of illness for example, by poisoning their child with unnecessary medication or other substances https://www.gov.uk/government/uploads/system/uploads/attachment\data/file/277314/Safeguarding\Children \\\\\in\whom\illness\is\fabricated\or\induced.pdf
+- persuades healthcare professionals that their child is ill when they're perfectly healthy - exaggerates or lies about their child's symptoms - manipulates test results to suggest the presence of illness for example, by putting glucose in urine samples to suggest the child has diabetes - deliberately induces symptoms of illness for example, by poisoning their child with unnecessary medication or other substances.

 If you suspect that a parent/carer may be fabricating or inducing illness in their child, you should not confront them directly.
 It's unlikely to make the person admit to wrongdoing, and it may give them the opportunity to dispose of any evidence of abuse.
-You must immediately report any concerns to the DSL using the concerns form.
+You must immediately report any concerns to the DSL via CPOMs.